ssuryanarayanan/Qi-Docs/docs/Overview.md

 Qi has several methods that can be used to write data.
 For example, [*InsertValue()*](https://qi-docs.readthedocs.org/en/latest/Data/#insertvalue) is used to write a single event of data to a stream.
 If the data event written includes an index at which there is already an event this method will throw an exception.
 However [*UpdateValue()*](https://qi-docs.readthedocs.org/en/latest/Data/#updatevalue) can also be used to write a single event to a stream, and will overwrite the existing event with the new event.

-Each of these methods has a counterpart which acts upon a list of data elements instead of just a single element.
+Each of these methods has a counterpart which acts upon a list of data events instead of just a single event.
 For example, [*InsertValues()*](https://qi-docs.readthedocs.org/en/latest/Data/#insertvalues) writes multiple events and similarly [*UpdateValues()*](https://qi-docs.readthedocs.org/en/latest/Data/#updatevalues) can be used to update multiple events.

 This example will write a single data event to the ‘MyFirstStream’ stream.
 The event has a time index of ‘Now’ and a double ‘Value’ of 1.1: